COdiwuor/US-gun-violence-case-study/README.md

 dim(all_incidents)
 ```

-One change I would like to make is to remove the "incident_id" column since it will not be used in the analysis.
+First, I will remove the "incident_id" column since it will not be used in the analysis.

 ```
 all_incidents_clean <- all_incidents %>% select(-c(incident_id))